AngleProtocol/angle-interfaces/README.md

 ## Description

-This repo contains the interfaces for the contracts of Angle Protocol.
+This repo contains the interfaces for interacting with the core contracts of Angle Protocol.

 It is split in three different files: